Salespeople don't work enough on their authority!

 A bold statement, right?
 That is why we would like to discuss it with you.
 In 2016, sales and consulting merge seamlessly.
 The traditional salesperson has been replaced by the advisory salesperson.
 To ensure that your customer trusts you and is willing to accept your advice, you must exude authority.
 Do you spend enough time building your authority?

-A seller must be credible
+Salespeople, and a salesperson must be credible

 It's a hot topic on our blog; the development of the 'seller's profession'.
 In today's economy, networking and building and maintaining a business relationship is no longer enough.
 As a salesperson you don't just have to be good to communicate, but also hold your own in terms of content.
 In many industries today, consultants have been transformed into salespeople, and vice versa.
 As a seller in 2016 you must above all be credible.
 You need to be an authority in your field to stand out in a cutthroat competitive landscape.
 And you don't just build that authority during the sales process.
 You also have to show yourself in advance.
 Not everyone can be a 'guru', but you can do everything you can to ensure that your customer takes you seriously.
 How?
 We have listed a number of tips for you.